Dysbaric osteonecrosis: Cause

 Dysbaric osteonecrosis is associated with exposure to large ambient pressure changes, but the underlying etiology remains uncertain.
 Dysbaric osteonecrosis is radiologally indistinguishable from similar lesions not associated with pressure changes.

 The prevalent hypothesis is that gas bubbles which block the flow of blood are the cause, but there is not always symptomatic decompression sickness recorded in bones where dysbaric osteonecrosis later occurs.
 It is therefore considered possible that there may be other factors increasing the effects of gas bubbles on the affected bone.
-It has been suggested that rapid comression may impede intramedullary venous drainage and increase the risk of DO.
+It has been suggested that rapid compression may impede intramedullary venous drainage and increase the risk of DO.

 Presentation

 The lesion begins as a localised area of infarction, usually without symptoms.
 Early identification of lesions by radiography is not possible, but over time areas of radiographic opacity develop in association with the damaged bone.
 Symptomatic lesions usually involve joint surfaces, and fracture where attempted healing occurs.
 This process takes place over months to years and eventually causes disabling arthritis, particularly of the femoral head (hip).

 Dysbaric osteonecrosis lesions are typically bilateral and usually occur at both ends of the femur and at the proximal end of the humerus.
 Symptoms are usually only present when a joint surface is involved, which typically does not occur until a long time after the causative exposure to a hyperbaric environment.
 The initial damage is attributed to the formation of bubbles, and one episode can be sufficient, however incidence is sporadic and generally associated with relatively long periods of hyperbaric exposure, and aetiology is uncertain.